mapattacker/cheatsheets/git.md

 3) Create github key > `ssh-keygen` > enter to accept defaults
 4) Open file & copy keys `cat ~/.ssh/id_rsa.pub` OR `open ~/.ssh/id_rsa.pub` OR `open -a textedit ~/.ssh/id_rsa.pub`
 5) Go to Github/GitLab > Settings > SSH and GPG Keys > paste the key here

-## Git Push from VSCode without PW
-1) Go to Github > Settings > Developer Settings > Personal access tokens > create token.
-This will be used in place of the password in command line

 ## New Repository
 1) create new project folder `mkdir testfolder`, then `git init`